-Did you know that we can provide alternative formats to eligible people for free?
+Did you know that we can provide alternative formats of documents to eligible people who have a print disability for free?
 This is because VisAbility receives funding from the Government’s Print Disability Services Program (link opens in new window).
-This initiative includes Braille patterns.
+This initiative includes Braille knitting patterns.

 22% of Australians have a print disability.
 A print disability is a learning, physical or visual disability that prevents a person from reading conventional print.
 The Print Disability Services Program, funded by the Department of Social Services.
 Until June 2024, people can access the service for free if they meet criteria of being aged 65 or over or without an NDIS plan.

 VisAbility can convert documents into Braille upon request.
 It’s just one of a range of alternative formats we provide through our Accessible Information Services.
 We have a team of experts who can offer guidance and services on accessibility offering a wide range of alternative formats including Braille, audio, accessible word documents and PDFs, tactile images and large print.

 If you’re interested in learning Braille, we run weekly Braille classes.